rudransh-shrivastava/Moodle-AutoLogin/README.md

-# Moodle Auto Login Plugin
+# Moodle Auto Login Extension

-- This Plugin Automatically logs you into moodle, yes it's a pain when moodle auto logs you out...
+- This Extension Automatically logs you into moodle, yes it's a pain when moodle auto logs you out...

-- This plugin is now available for Firefox AND Chrome !
+- This extension is now available for Firefox AND Chrome !

-- I am waiting for the plugin to be approved by the Firefox Team & Google Chrome Team before adding a url for the download
+- I am waiting for the extension to be approved by the Firefox Team & Google Chrome Team before adding a url for the download

-- This plugin only works with the MITS Gwalior Moodle for now, other moodle websites will be supported in the later versions(open an issue if you want me to do that).
+- This extension only works with the MITS Gwalior Moodle for now, other moodle websites will be supported in the later versions(open an issue if you want me to do that).

 ## How to Setup?